 In almost all cases, you do have some options!
 Most resorts will allow you to hire this vendor outside the resort but there are things you’ll want to consider.

-Bringing a photographer and videographer with you from the US.
+Bringing a Photographer and Videographer with you from the US.

 Some couples have a team they love at home and may already feel comfortable with them.
 They may have even shot their engagement session, so there’s a great relationship that has already been established.
 Some couples simply feel more at ease contracting a US vendor that they can easily access at home after the wedding.